dvdr00t/dvdr00t/README.md

   - `PoliTo_SDP` refers to the System and Device Programming course;
   - `PoliTo_CA` refers to the Computer Architectures course;
   - and so on.

   You can find what the tag refers to in the `README.txt` file of every directory.
 Take a look at that also to know in which year I attended that particular course.

-Moreover, there is a special folder, called `PNRGs`, which contains my essay (and code implementation) on Pseudo-Random Number Generator based on Logistic Chaotic Map and Generalized Lorenz Systems.
+Moreover, there is a special folder, called `PNRGs`, which contains my essay (and code implementation) on **Pseudo-Random Number Generator based on Logistic Chaotic Map and Generalized Lorenz Systems**.

 Enjoy 🧙🏼‍♂️